MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/use-office-365-cdn-with-spo.md

 ### Attributes and advantages of hosting assets in the private CDN

-- The Private Office 365 CDN can only be used for SharePoint Online assets.
+- The private Office 365 CDN can only be used for SharePoint Online assets.
 - Users can only access the assets from a private origin if they are authorized to do so.
 Anonymous access to these assets is prevented.
 - Assets in the private CDN must be refered from the SharePoint Online tenant.
 Direct access to private CDN assets does not work.
 - If you remove an asset from the private origin, the asset may continue to be available for up to an hour from the cache; however, we will invalidate links to the asset in the CDN within 15 minutes.
 - The default file types that are included for private origins are .gif, .ico, .jpeg, .jpg, .js, and .png.
 You can specify additional file types.
-- Just like public origins, you can configure a policy to exclude assets that have been identified by site classifications that you specify even if you use wildcards to include all assets within a folder or document library.
+- Just like with public origins, you can configure a policy to exclude assets that have been identified by site classifications that you specify even if you use wildcards to include all assets within a folder or document library.

 ## Default CDN origins

-Unless you specify otherwise, Office 365 sets up some default origins for you when you enable a CDN.
+Unless you specify otherwise, Office 365 sets up some default origins for you when you enable the Office 365 CDN.
 If you initially exclude them, you can add these origins after you complete setup.

 Default private CDN origins: